Breus/json-masker/README.md

 );
 ```

-Using `JsonMaskingConfig` allows customizing the masking behaviour of types, keys or json path or mix keys and json paths.
+Using `JsonMaskingConfig` allows customizing the masking behaviour of types, keys or JSON path or mix keys and JSON
+paths.

 > [!NOTE]
 > Whenever a simple key (`maskKeys(Set.of("email", "iban"))`) is specified, it is going to be masked recursively
 > regardless of the nesting, whereas using a JsonPath (`maskJsonPaths(Set.of("$.email", "$.iban"))`) would only
-> mask those keys on the top level json
+> mask those keys on the top level JSON

-after creation the instance can be used to mask a json:
+After creating the `JsonMasker` instance, it can be used to mask a JSON as following:

 ```java
 String maskedJson = jsonMasker.mask(json);
 ```

-The `mask` method is thread-safe and it is advised to reuse the `JsonMasker` instance as it pre-processes the
+The `mask` method is thread-safe, and it is advised to reuse the `JsonMasker` instance as it pre-processes the
 masking (allowed) keys for faster lookup during the actual masking.

 ### Default JSON masking